-The Firm's risk-based approach categorises clients as either low, medium or high risk and requires the application of KYC measures and monitoring appropriate to the overall level of risk posed by the individual/entity.
+The Firm's risk-based approach categorises clients (i.e. funds and underlying investors for the purposes of this section) and ARs as either low, medium or high risk and requires the application of KYC measures and monitoring appropriate to the overall level of risk posed by the individual/entity.
 Whatever the approach taken, the broad objective is that prior to establishing a business relationship, the Firm/AR must know at the outset of the relationship: